What is a cleanroom?

 Knowledge

-What is the difference between a Cleanroom and a CNC Cleanroom?
+What is the difference between a cleanroom and a CNC Cleanroom?

 Heart_Regeneration_Tec_Avenns_Medical_GmbH_Sauberraum_1_b